makandra/geordi/README.md

 geordi
 ------

-The base command line utility offering the commands below.
+The base command line utility offering most of the commands.

 You may abbreviate commands by typing only the first letter(s), e.g. `geordi dev` will boot a development server, `geordi s -t` will setup a project and run tests afterwards.
 Underscores and dashes are equivalent.

+For details on commands, e.g. supported options, run `geordi help <command>`.

-### geordi all-targets
+### geordi all-targets COMMAND

-Run a capistrano command on all deploy targets
+Run a capistrano command on all deploy targets.

 Example: `geordi all-targets deploy`

 ### geordi apache-site VIRTUAL_HOST

-Enable the given virtual host, disabling all others
+Enable the given virtual host, disabling all others.

 ### geordi cleanup-directory

-Remove unneeded files
+Remove unneeded files.

 ### geordi commit

-Commit using a story titel from Pivotal Tracker
+Commit using a story title from Pivotal Tracker.

 ### geordi console [TARGET]

-Open a Rails console locally or on a Capistrano deploy target
+Open a Rails console locally or on a Capistrano deploy target.

+Open a local Rails console: `geordi console`

 Open a Rails console on `staging`: `geordi console staging`

-Open a local Rails console: `geordi console`

 ### geordi cucumber [FILES]

-Run Cucumber features
+Run Cucumber features.

 Example: `geordi cucumber features/authentication_feature:3`

-Runs Cucumber as you want: bundle exec, cucumber_spinner detection, separate Firefox for Selenium, etc.
+Runs Cucumber as you want: with `bundle exec`, `cucumber_spinner` detection, separate Firefox for Selenium, etc.

-### geordi deploy-to-production
+### geordi deploy

-[sic]
+Guided deployment.

 ### geordi devserver

-Start a development server
+Start a development server.

 ### geordi dump [TARGET]

-Handle dumps
+Handle dumps.

 When called without arguments, dumps the development database with `dumple`.

     geordi dump

-When called with the --load option, sources the specified dump into the development database.
+When called with the `--load` option, sources the specified dump into the development database.

     geordi dump -l tmp/staging.dump

-When called with a capistrano deploy target (e.g. staging), remotely dumps the specified target's database and downloads it.
+When called with a capistrano deploy target (e.g. `staging`), remotely dumps the specified target's database and downloads it to `tmp/`.

     geordi dump staging

-When called with a capistrano deploy target and the --load option, sources the dump into the development database after downloading it.
+When called with a capistrano deploy target and the `--load` option, sources the dump into the development database after downloading it.

     geordi dump staging -l